felipefzn/felipefzn/README.md

 - 🧠 I am also an intern at [E-Trind](https://etrind.com.br/) (Data Analyst and Technical Support)
 - 📫 How to reach me: *+55 11 93209-0857* OR Try my gmail, on the buttom below ⬇️ <br>
 - 👨‍💻 I’m currently working on [Studying about C#](https://github.com/ffaZan/estudoscsharp)
+- 📖 You can take a look at my [curriculum](https://github.com/ffaZan/curriculum/blob/main/Felipe_Fazan.pdf) right here :)
 <hr>
 <div style="float: left;">
 <a href="https://github.com/ffaZan">